Skip to main content

 Most TensorZero deployments will not require Valkey or Redis.

-TensorZero can use a Redis-compatible data store like Valkey as a high-performance backend for its rate limiting functionality.
+TensorZero can use a Redis-compatible data store like Valkey as a high-performance backend for rate limiting and inference caching.

 We recommend Valkey over Postgres if you’re handling 100+ QPS or have extreme latency requirements.
 TensorZero’s rate limiting implementation can achieve sub-millisecond P99 latency at 10k+ QPS using Valkey.